AriFordsham/GHCWiki/linear-types/implementation.md

 If you are debugging then it is very useful to turn on the explicit printing of weights in two places.

-1. The outputable instance for `Weighted` in `Weight`.
+1. The Outputable instance for `Scaled` in `Multiplicity`.
-1. The weight of variables in `Var`, line 309.
+2. The multiplicity of variables in `Var`, line 309.

 There are disabled by default as they affect test output.